amateur-hacker/pmm/QWEN.md

 ## Key Application Features

-Based on the schema, this appears to be a membership management system with:
+Based on the schema and code, this appears to be a membership management system with:

 - Member profiles with contact information and details
 - Admin authentication system